Appendix E: Education Leading to Employment and Career Training (ELECT)

 ELECT participants who receive TANF may be eligible for special allowances.
 A TANF recipient’s eligibility for SPALs is not determined based on their participation with ELECT, it is based on their verified need to support an allowable TANF RESET activity.
 See 135.6 Special Allowances for Supportive Services.

-ELECT participants enrolled via the FW imitative are not eligible for SPALs regardless of age because they do not receive TANF.
+ELECT participants enrolled via the Family Works (FW) initative are not eligible for SPALs regardless of age because they do not receive TANF.
 FW ELECT students who receive SNAP are not eligible for SNAP SPALs because high school is not an approved SNAP Employment and Training component and cannot be supported with SNAP SPALs.

 1. Referral Process.